llm-d

 -

 Disaggregated Serving with vLLM: llm-d leverages vLLMβs support for disaggregated serving to run prefill and decode on independent instances, using high-performance transport libraries like NIXL.
-In llm-d, we plan to support latency-optimized implementation using fast interconnects (IB, RDMA, ICI) and throughput optimized implementation using data-center networking.
+In llm-d, we plan to support a latency-optimized implementation using fast interconnects (IB, RDMA, ICI) and a throughput optimized implementation using data-center networking.
 See our Northstar design

 -